danielfett/draft-dpop/mainmatter.md

 respective claims in the JWTs).
 To prevent this, clients MUST limit the lifetime of the JWTs, preferably to a brief period.
-Furthermore, the `jti` claim in each JWT MUST contain a unique (incrementing or randomly chosen) value.
+Furthermore, the `jti` claim in each JWT MUST contain a unique (incrementing or randomly chosen) value, as proposed in [@!RFC7253].
 Authorization servers and resource servers SHOULD store values at least for the lifetime of the respective JWT and decline HTTP requests by clients if a `jti` value has been seen before.

+## Signed JWT Swapping

+Servers accepting signed DPoP JWTs MUST check the `typ` field in the headers of the JWTs to ensure that adversaries cannot use JWTs created for other purposes in the DPoP headers.

+## Comparison to mTLS and OAuth Token Binding

+[todo]